cloudbees-days/Rollout-Workshop-Steps/README.md

 This repository contains instructions and learning materials for the workshop that is designed to teach the following key concepts:

   * How to introduce feature flags into your multiplatform application
-  * How to seperate feature deployments from releases
+  * How to separate feature deployments from releases
   * How to control features in production with the Rollout dashboard
   * How to use Rollout's many developer friendly tools to make feature flag implementation easier

-To get started goto the [**Setup Instructions**](Setup.md).
+To get started go to the [**Setup Instructions**](Setup.md).

 # Workshop Prerequisites

-In order to follow along with the hands on portion of the workshop students should have the following resources available to them:
+In order to follow along with the hands-on portion of the workshop students should have the following resources available to them:

   * Internet access to include access to https://github.com
   * An account on https://github.com and a basic understanding of how to use GitHub to do things like fork a repository, clone a repository, and checkout different branches